 5. Harvest: Potatoes should be harvested 2-3 weeks after the foliage has died back.
 Gently turn them up from the soil with a fork (hands are just as easy in a grow bag!).

 6. Cure: If storing your potatoes, allow them to cure, unwashed, in a dry, protected area for 2-3 days before moving them to a root cellar or pantry.

 Bonus fact: Did you know potatoes are great pollinator plants?
 Another thing you have to thank bees for!
-Consider planting some alongside your other non-edible pollinators like our Pollinator Petal Patch.
+Consider planting potatoes along with other Pollinator Attractors to maximize the harvests in your vegetable garden.